Office location: University Center 245

 Vocal Jazz director

 B.M.E.
-Bethel University-Minnesota; M.M.
-St. Cloud State University-Minnesota; Ph.D.
-University of Minnesota
+(Bachelor in Music Education) Bethel University-Minnesota; M.M.
+(Master of Music in Choral Conducting) St. Cloud State University-Minnesota; Ph.D.
+(Music Education) University of Minnesota

 Vocal Jazz, Women’s Chorale, Choral Methods, Class Voice, Music Methods for Classroom Teachers, student teacher supervision.